kranzky/insoluble/folly.md

 The overpowering and vile smell of Mike's cigar filled the room, making it difficult for Lloyd to concentrate on the puzzles.

-Upon examining the map, Lloyd noticed mysterious patterns in the locations marked.
-He saw similarities between the puzzle pieces and these connections on the map.
-With the storm still raging outside, concentrating on these details was becoming increasingly difficult in the small room.
-"That smell, the cigar," Lloyd muttered as Mike's cigar smoke served as yet another distraction from the puzzles.
-Turning to Mike, Lloyd said, "I'd expect big cities to have an instrument fault."

 ---

 As Lloyd described the blue pencil, the room went silent.
 Thuds and whispers hinted at retribution.
 Rob's experiment appeared on the table, as if spoken into existence.
 The thuds mixed with hissing whispers, creating an eerie sense of retribution.